openstack-archive/senlin/doc/source/contributor/api_microversion.rst

    more changes rather than one single change, the update of ``_MAX_API_VERSION`` needs to be done only once if this is the case.

-9. Commit patches to the ``python-openstacksdk`` project so that new API changes are accessible from client side.
+9. Commit patches to the ``openstacksdk`` project so that new API changes are accessible from client side.

-10. Wait for the new release of ``python-openstacksdk`` project that includes the new changes and then propose changes to ``python-senlinclient`` project.
+10. Wait for the new release of ``openstacksdk`` project that includes the new changes and then propose changes to ``python-senlinclient`` project.